huggingface/transformers/docs/source/training.rst

 This will make all the samples have the maximum length the model can accept (here 512), either by padding or truncating them.

-Here, we will apply this function to all the elements of our dataset by using the :obj:`map` method:
+However, we can instead apply these preprocessing steps to all the splits of our dataset at once by using the :obj:`map` method:

 .. code-block:: python